 At the same time, it’s an integral part of any business.
 By automating it, you can save a lot of time and focus on other more important things for you as a business owner.

 To facilitate this flow, you can create an ERP system with financial management features.

 So, the features can include automation of:

-- Transactions tracking (including info like name, date, amount of money, etc.).
+- Tracking of transactions (including info like name, date, amount of money, etc.).

-- Reporting (in forms of data dashboards, infographics like charts and graphs, recommendations, etc.).
+- Reporting (in the form of data dashboards, infographics like charts and graphs, recommendations, etc.).

 - Data analysis (demand predictions, budgetary planning, productivity checks, and so on).

 - Financial forecasting.

 - Risk management (production, financial, human resource risks) & others.